awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

 # Create self\-managed Amazon Linux nodes<a name="launch-workers"></a>

 This topic describes how you can launch Auto Scaling groups of Linux nodes that register with your Amazon EKS cluster\.
 After the nodes join the cluster, you can deploy Kubernetes applications to them\.
 You can also launch self\-managed Amazon Linux nodes with `eksctl` or the AWS Management Console\.
-If you need to launch nodes on AWS Outposts, see [Launching self\-managed Amazon Linux nodes on an Outpost](eks-outposts-self-managed-nodes.md)\.
+If you need to launch nodes on AWS Outposts, see [Create Amazon Linux nodes on AWS Outposts](eks-outposts-self-managed-nodes.md)\.

 **Prerequisites**
 + An existing Amazon EKS cluster\.
 To deploy one, see [Create an Amazon EKS cluster](create-cluster.md)\.
 If you have subnets in the AWS Region where you have AWS Outposts, AWS Wavelength, or AWS Local Zones enabled, those subnets must not have been passed in when you created your cluster\.
 + An existing IAM role for the nodes to use\.
 To create one, see [Amazon EKS node IAM role](create-node-role.md)\.
 If this role doesn't have either of the policies for the VPC CNI, the separate role that follows is required for the VPC CNI pods\.
 + \(Optional, but recommended\) The Amazon VPC CNI plugin for Kubernetes add\-on configured with its own IAM role that has the necessary IAM policy attached to it\.
 For more information, see [Configuring the Amazon VPC CNI plugin for Kubernetes to use IAM roles for service accounts \(IRSA\)](cni-iam-role.md)\.
-+ Familiarity with the considerations listed in [Choosing an Amazon EC2 instance type](choosing-instance-type.md)\.
++ Familiarity with the considerations listed in [Choose an optimal Amazon EC2 node instance type](choosing-instance-type.md)\.
 Depending on the instance type you choose, there may be additional prerequisites for your cluster and VPC\.

 ------
 #### [ eksctl ]